markhuang0521/square/README.md

 in turn of feature api call error handling and the loading progress are my top priorities.

 ## What was the reason for your focus?
 What problems were you trying to solve?
-for any resonable app, we will always call the backend to get various data to display to the users, so the ability to gracefully handling error/edge case when networking is failing is so important to provide a enjoyable user experience.
+for any production app, we will always call the backend to get various data to display to the users, so the ability to gracefully handling error/edge case when networking is failing is so important to provide a enjoyable user experience.

 ## How long did you spend on this project?
 6 hours